arkane-systems/genie/README.md

   -i, --initialize           Initialize the bottle (if necessary) only.
   -s, --shell                Initialize the bottle (if necessary), and run a shell in it.
   -c, --command <COMMAND>    Initialize the bottle (if necessary), and run the specified command in it.
+  --shutdown, -u             Shut down systemd and exit the bottle.
 ```

 So, it has three modes, all of which will set up the bottle and run systemd in it if it isn't already running for simplicity of use.